 There is no disputing the success and unparalleled legacy that Nike has established over decades of constant innovation and quality in athletic apparel.

 Now valued at $29.6 billion, the sports giant ranks as the 16th most valuable brand worldwide according to Forbes.
 This can best be backed up in the footwear department especially, as Nike holds a staggering 24.75% of the global athletic footwear market as of 2017.
 As I sit here writing this in a coffee shop right in the busy centre of Bristol (England, not Connecticut) watching the world go by, I quickly lost count of how many people walking past had the iconic Swoosh on their feet.
 You really cannot escape it.
+They have climbed to the top of the market through an amazing ability to connect with their customers in an effective manner.
+Knowing how to create a customer centric experience is a massive asset.

 A corporate titan as big as Nike always has its mind on what its next move will be — especially with lead competitors like Adidas always hot on its heels.
 Quite possibly Nike’s biggest strength is building hype and anticipation for these moves.